Alex Case offers advice on how Business English and ESP teachers can stay motivated despite poor class attendance.

 1. Take the attendance and make sure students know it

-For example, try having a big clipboard where students sign themselves into the lesson with the time they arrived, and then send them monthly, quarterly and yearly reports on their attendance and progress (or lack of).
+For example, try having a big clipboard where students sign themselves into the lesson with the time they arrived, and then send them monthly, quarterly and yearly reports on their attendance and progress.

 2. Set a minimum attendance rate